NetickNetworking/NetickEOSTransport/README.md

 };
 searchHandle.SetParameter(ref nameParam);

-// Search by custom game mode attribute var modeParam = new LobbySearchSetParameterOptions
+// Filter by custom attributes var modeParam = new LobbySearchSetParameterOptions
 {
     Parameter = new AttributeData